Understanding Different Types of Breeders

 c.
 FULL-TIME: Breeding is a livelihood for these individuals, with multiple litters per year as part of their professional commitment.

 d.
-PRODUCTION: Focusing on quantity over quality, these breeders produce a high number of puppies, often 10 or more litters per year.
+PRODUCTION: Can be focusing on quantity over quality, these breeders produce a high number of puppies, often 10 or more litters per year.

 3. Moral Standards: Guiding Ethical Practices